Forumouth/node-kissdi/README.md

 Just run ```npm install kissdi```

 ## How to use
+Also just simple!

 ~~~~
 // kissdir has a function named 'inject' as library's member.
 inject = require("kissdi").inject
 /*
- * To use inject function, we need to create a "target function"
+ * To inject a function, we need to create a "target function"
- * the target function should be an instance of Array that have a function as
+ * the target function should be an instance of Array that has a function as
  * a last element. i.e.
  */
 var target = [